Agenda

 9. Session 2: Emerging EU frameworks & strategic impacts

-10. Developments to persistent organic pollutants (POPs) legislation
+10. Developments in persistent organic pollutants (POPs) legislation

 Maxime Castes Maxime Castes